VikasVMani/pli/pli.md

     DECLARE i CONTROLLED FIXED BINARY(31);

-instruction:  Declare a variable with initial value
+instruction:  Declare a variable with initial value in PL/1.

 input: